pabloi/kalmanBased-eventDetection/README.md

 kalmanBased-eventDetection
 A threshold-free, preprocessing-free, fast Kalman filter-based gait event detection system.
 It takes forces along the gravity axis for each individual leg, and estimates the stance/swing phases for each leg (and consequently the relevant gait events: toe-offs and heel-strikes).
+It enforces gait phase ordering in a cyclical manner: left swing, double-support 1, right swing, double support 2, left swing, ... and so on.

-It does a (soft) enforcing of gait phase ordering in a cyclical manner: left swing, double-support 1, right swing, double support 2, left swing, ... and so on.
-The enforcing is soft to allow for some ill-conditioned cases when subjects start/stop walking.
+The enforcing can be hard (no exceptions to cycle order) or soft (highly unlikely but not impossible exceptions).
+Soft enforcement can lead to slightly faster running times if accompanied by a sparse observation matrix (a sparse observation matrix is NOT recommended with hard enforcement: it may lead to ill-conditioned cases when subjects start/stop walking).

 #to do:
 Testing: